Illinois' unfunded pension liabilities reach $130 billion: study

-CHICAGO The financial condition of Illinois’ five state pension systems worsened during 2016 with unfunded liabilities growing to a record-setting $129.8 billion, a new report showed on Wednesday.
+CHICAGO (Reuters) - The financial condition of Illinois’ five state pension systems worsened during 2016 with unfunded liabilities growing to a record-setting $129.8 billion, a new report showed on Wednesday.

 The nearly 17 percent surge was the result of lowered long-range investment return assumptions by four of the five pension systems and poor investment returns during 2016, the state Commission on Government Forecasting and Accountability (CGFA) reported.